StepanMelnik/SpringMicroservices/README.md

 ## Debug
 ArticleName service is running in debug mode to connect to JVM in Docker container.

+## Branding
+All of the containers use own spring branding logo.

 ## TODO
 * Add UI